Aladin147/BLKWDS_Manager/docs/development_journal.md

 *Note: This journal was reconstructed from a recovered file on 2025-06-28.
 It contains the most recent development activities and decisions.*

+## 2025-07-22: Completed Phase 3 of Android Optimization Plan

+Today we completed Phase 3 of our Android optimization plan, focusing on dependency updates:

+1. **Updated Packages with Minor Version Changes**:
+   - Updated flutter_svg to ^2.1.0
+   - Updated flutter_cache_manager to ^3.4.1
+   - Updated build_runner to ^2.4.15
+   - Updated file_selector_android to ^0.5.1+14
+   - Updated file_selector_web to ^0.9.4+2
+   - Updated path_provider_android to ^2.2.17
+   - Updated shared_preferences_android to ^2.4.10
+   - Updated table_calendar to ^3.1.3

+2. **Resolved Dependency Conflicts**:
+   - Updated package_info_plus from ^5.0.1 to ^8.3.0 to resolve conflicts with build_runner
+   - Fixed web package version conflicts
+   - Ensured all dependencies are compatible with each other

+3. **Tested Thoroughly After Updates**:
+   - Verified the app builds and runs successfully
+   - Tested key functionality to ensure no regressions
+   - Confirmed performance improvements are maintained

+4. **Removed Unused Packages**:
+   - Identified and explicitly included only necessary platform-specific packages
+   - Ensured proper dependency tree with minimal redundancy

+5. **Next Steps**:
+   - Begin Phase 4: Legacy Code Cleanup
+   - Identify and remove unused Dart files
+   - Clean up legacy models and migrations
+   - Remove duplicate functionality

+These dependency updates ensure the app is using the latest compatible versions of all packages, which improves security, performance, and maintainability.

 ## 2025-07-22: Completed Phase 2 of Android Optimization Plan

 Today we completed Phase 2 of our Android optimization plan, focusing on performance improvements for older tablets: